Reversing a PRNG: Mersenne Twisters

 A Brief Background on Mersenne Twisters

-Python’s random module implements random number generation with a PRNG known as a Mersenne Twister.
-The numbers that come out of this may seem random, but in reality they are nothing but; like most things in computing, the generation process is fully deterministic.
+module implements random number generation with a PRNG known as a Mersenne Twister.
+The numbers that come out of this may seem random, but in reality they are anything but; like most things in computing, the generation process is fully deterministic.
 As such, these should not be used for any type of security purposes, as pointed out by the Python documentation.

 I am no mathematician, and I will not be discussing why these deterministic algorithms produce something that seems random1.
 For the purposes of breaking one of these generators, though, it is worth describing their operation.